-The eight-wire harness is stored under your vehicle along the rear frame crossmember.
-This harness has a 30-amp feed wire with an inline fuse located in the instrument panel fuse block and no connector.
-It should be wired by a qualified electrical technician.
+The light duty trailer wiring is a six-wire harness assembly.
+The optional heavy duty trailer wiring is an eight-wire harness assembly.
+The harnesses are stored under the vehicle, on the driver's side corner frame crossmember.
+The heavy duty trailer wiring has a 30-amp feed wire with an inline fuse located by the junction block.
+See "Fuses and Circuit Breakers" in the Index.
+Both harnesses have no connector and should be wired by a qualified electrical technician.
 The technician can use the following color code chart when connecting the wiring harness to your trailer.

-- DARK BLUE: Use for electric trailer brakes or auxiliary wiring.

-- RED: Use for battery charging; it connects to the starter solenoid.
+- DARK BLUE: Use for electric trailer brakes or auxiliary wiring. - RED: Use for battery charging; it connects to the starter solenoid (eight-wire harness only).

-- LIGHT GREEN: Back-up lamps.
+- LIGHT GREEN: Back-up lamps (eight-wire harness only).

 - BROWN: Taillamps and parking lamps.

 - YELLOW: Left stoplamp and turn signal.

 - DARK GREEN: Right stoplamp and turn signal.

 - WHITE (Heavy Gage): Ground wire.

 - WHITE (Light Gage): Auxiliary stoplamp.